If the military really finds an alien aircraft, do you think the government would hide it from the rest of the world?

 Good luck if the USAF can explain it.

 The problem for the USAF or anyone else for that matter in trying to find a man-made explanation is how to explain four issues regarding the titanium-based shape-memory alloy in 1947:

 - A detailed knowledge of the theory behind shape-memory alloys to help predict at least one in the titanium alloy family.

 - The purity needed to achieve the shape-memory response.

 - The manufacturing technology needed to make ultra-thin shape-memory sheets (due to higher temperatures created by the alloy when rolled into sheets).

-In other words, if there was a man-made explanation for the Roswell object that crashed in early July 1947 to account for the large amount of a dark-grey and tough shape-memory foil, it would require someone to have a certain amount of scientific knowledge of shape-memory alloys and the technical details and equipment needed to manufacture in pure form the dark-grey shape-memory alloy containing titanium (i.e., NiTi) in sheet form at an incredible thin dimension (i.e., like a sheet of newspaper or the foil inside a cigarette packet), and in enough quantities to build a large flying object.
+In other words, if there was a man-made explanation for the Roswell object that crashed in early July 1947 to account for the large amount of a dark-grey and tough shape-memory foil, it would require someone to have a certain amount of scientific knowledge of shape-memory alloys and the technical know how and specialist equipment needed to manufacture in pure form the dark-grey shape-memory alloy containing titanium (i.e., NiTi) in sheet form to an incredibly thin dimension (i.e., basically as thin as a sheet of newspaper or the foil inside a cigarette packet), and in enough quantities to build a large flying object.